NicholasRebello/rebello.dev/privacy.markdown

 The security of your Personal Information is important to me, but remember that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
 While I strive to use commercially acceptable means to protect your Personal Information, I cannot guarantee its absolute security.

+As a reminder, you don't need to have something to hide to care about your privacy.

 ## Umami Analytics
 I use [Umami](https://umami.is/docs/about) which I have forked, and hosting on Heroku.
 Umami doesn't collect any personally identifiable information, and simply is being used to provide some basic analytics for my site.